Manage DNS Records with HostGator/eNom

 Typically, we recommend using the name servers that came with your web hosting account and then managing the DNS records in your hosting control panel (cPanel, WHM, or Plesk).
 This is preferred since your hosting control panel will automatically add and update DNS records as you configure certain features, such as addon domains, parked domains, domain aliases, and subdomains.
 If you use the Managed DNS Hosting instead, you must manually update the DNS records in HostGator/eNom's DNS servers to match your configuration on the webserver.

 - Log in to Registry Rocket with your domain name and password associated with your domain.

 - Click Edit in the DNS Information section and change the nameservers to Default (if not already set this way).

 - Click Save to save your changes.
 This should reveal more options in the Host Records section.

 - Click on the Edit button for the Host Records section.

 - Add or edit the DNS records as desired.
 You have the choice of the following types of records:

-- A (Address) - Enter the IP address to your web server (this is usually provided by your web host)
+- An (Address) - Enter the IP address to your web server (your web host usually provides this)

-- CNAME (Alias) - Enter a domain name for which this is an alias for.
+- CNAME (Alias) - Enter a domain name for which this is an alias.
 This is used for having two domains load the same website.
-Be sure to include a period (.) after the domain name (for example, you would enter "domain.com." instead of "domain.com").
+Be sure to include a period (.) after the domain name (for example, you would enter domain.com. instead of domain.com).

-- URL Frame - This is similar to URL Redirect, except that instead of redirecting the domain, the web page is displayed in a frame from our web server.
+- URL Frame - This is similar to URL Redirect, except that the web page is displayed in a frame from our web server instead of redirecting the domain.
 Your domain will appear in the browser's address bar (assuming the site you are framing does not have frame-breaking code).
-If you use this method of forwarding, you will need to put the 'target="_top"' attribute into any links you have that leave your page.
+If you use this forwarding method, you will need to put the 'target="_top"' attribute into any links you have that leave your page.